Macrometacorp/docs/docs/photoniq/prerendering/synthetic-interactions/view-synthetic-interactions.md

 ## Synthetic Interaction Fields

-Dynamic Prerendering provides the following information about synthetic interactions.
+Prerendering provides the following information about synthetic interactions.
 Field names in the web console are different than those in the API responses.
 Refer to the API endpoint documentation for a full explanation of the API response.

 ### Scroll